 Warmer weather signals the perfect time to take the art of entertaining into the great outdoors.
 Long gone are the days where a grill, a folding table and chairs constituted a patio.
 Today’s outdoor spaces are viewed as extensions of our existing living spaces.
-The experts at Ferguson Bath, Kitchen & Lighting Gallery offer tips to turn your outdoor space into an alfresco culinary oasis with these thoughtful enhancements.

 Whether built-in or freestanding, the grill is the focal point of every outdoor kitchen.
 Start with high-quality construction and features that make your cooking experience easier.
 When selecting a heating element, the choice of a gas versus charcoal grill ultimately comes down to taste versus convenience.
 Fans of charcoal and wood grills claim to appreciate more flavorful results.
 Gas grill advocates prefer the convenience and easy maintenance of propane.
 Can’t decide?
 Have it all with a grill that allows you to cook over an open flame, sear on electric grates and smoke-in natural flavors.
 Above all, don’t isolate the cook!
 Keep the location of the grill close to the entertainment.